ComposioHQ/composio/README.md

 3. **CrewAI** - Leverage CrewAI capabilities within your Composio projects.
 4. **Langchain** - Implement Langchain solutions using Composio's robust framework.

-## Setting Up Your Development Environment
-To prepare your development environment, follow these steps:
-- Confirm that your system has Python (version 3.8 or higher, but less than 4) and `pipenv` installed.
-- Clone the SDK repository using the command:
-    ```
-    git clone git@github.com:SamparkAI/composio_sdk
-    ```
-- Set up and activate a virtual environment.
-This step should be repeated whenever you need to refresh your environment and update dependencies:
-    ```
-    make env && pipenv shell
-    ```

-## SDK Release Process
-To release a new version of the SDK, execute the following commands: